Skip to main content

 Wooley Law Takeaway

-A deadly Fort Worth crash involving nearly 500 pounds of liquid meth is a stark reminder that some vehicle collisions involve much more than ordinary negligence—they can expose extreme criminal conduct, toxic substances, and devastating risks to the public.
+A deadly Fort Worth crash involving nearly 500 pounds of liquid meth is a stark reminder that some vehicle collisions involve much more than ordinary negligence.
+They can expose extreme criminal conduct, toxic substances, and devastating risks to the public.
 From an experienced Texas personal injury attorney’s perspective, this case raises serious legal issues involving wrongful death, hazardous exposure, and potential gross negligence.
 When a vehicle allegedly carries dangerous illegal substances and creates a deadly roadway hazard, surviving families may have the right to pursue civil claims separate from any criminal investigation.
 Cases like this can involve far-reaching liability.
 In addition to the crash itself, investigators may examine whether toxic chemical exposure, unsafe transport, drug trafficking activity, or other reckless conduct contributed to the deaths and injuries.
 When first responders or bystanders are exposed to hazardous materials, the legal consequences can become even more significant.
 For families affected by a fatal crash tied to criminal or highly reckless behavior, Texas law may allow recovery for funeral expenses, loss of financial support, loss of companionship, emotional suffering, and in some cases punitive damages meant to punish especially dangerous conduct.
 These cases often require an aggressive investigation using police reports, hazmat findings, forensic evidence, DEA involvement, vehicle ownership records, and witness statements to uncover the full scope of what happened.
 If your loved one was killed or seriously injured in a Fort Worth crash involving hazardous materials, criminal activity, or reckless driving, it is important to understand your legal rights as soon as possible.
 Call (214) 699-6524 for a free consultation.
 You don’t pay unless we win.

 Share This Article